 The biggest enabler for smarter team collaboration is the ability to speak to each other easily, and to get instant responses to your questions.
-Thankfully there are plenty of Google apps for work to help you canvass opinions and share knowledge (as well as the odd gif).
+Thankfully there are plenty of Google apps and collaboration software for work to help you canvass opinions and share knowledge (as well as the odd gif).

 If your digital workplace communications are built around Zoom, you can make user of its Gmail integration.
 Instantly escalate any chat to a video collaboration system straight from your inbox, whatever device you’re using.